-Automate Paperform: Using Zoho Flow, you can build and automate workflows featuring Paperform and other apps you use every day.
+Automate Paperform: Whether you want to automate your bookings, link your forms to your CRM system or add it to your work drive, using Zoho Flow, you can build and automate workflows featuring Paperform and other apps you use every day.

 Wufoo features an easy drag-and-drop builder and a theme designer to build your forms the way you want.
 All the data entered by respondents are encrypted with 256-bit SSL encryption, so that form data remains protected at all times.

 You can also easily and securely accept payments as Wufoo supports multiple leading payment processors.